anilgeorge04/anilgeorge04.github.io/_pages/about.md

 **Minimal**: for my love of simplicity.
 **Cave**: a quiet place for me to tinker around.

-I follow my curiosity, explore data, analyze products, simplify concepts, and look to learn here.
+I follow my curiosity, explore data, analyze products, simplify concepts, and look to learn here with you.
 I keep the format short and crisp.
-I want to start an open discussion around mental, physical, and financial well-being of folks early in their career.

 If any of this interests you, subscribe now and
 {% include feed-subscribe.html %}